|

 indiscretion presented.
 "Imagine what Pandora could

-have done with this?" he imagined.
+have done with this?" he quipped, quite lost with his new found

 22.